bukhosomhlahlo/Into-to-HTML-CSS/README.md

 <li><strong>rtl</strong> indicates right-to-left dirction, commonly used for languages such as Arabi,Hebrew and more.
 For axamlpe: <code>&lt;div dir= "rtl"&gt هذا من اليمين إلى اليسار &lt;/div&gt</code></li></ol>
 </ul>

+#### Formating HTML

+HTML does not pay much attention to spaces, tabs, or line breaks?
+Even inbetween the spaces in sentences and also in paragraphs.
+The web browser ignores them.
+The comment written in the code by the programmer are disregarded by the browser.
+When writing the code the browser support is not affected either we use upper case or lower case.
+There are still ancient websites with all-caps HTML, and there are also newer sites that never use capital letters.

+####